 Complaint: Allegation(s) of discrimination, harassment and/or retaliation, filed in good faith and in accordance with EOP's Preventing and Addressing Discrimination, Harassment and Retaliation Complaint Procedures.

 Discrimination: Inequitable treatment by the University of a person based on one or more of that person’s protected characteristics or statuses, excepting any treatment permitted or required by law.

 Harassment: Unwelcome conduct directed against a person based on one or more of that person’s protected characteristics or statuses, which conduct is so severe or pervasive that it interferes with an individual’s employment, academic performance or participation in University programs or activities, and creates a working, learning, program or activity environment that a reasonable person would find intimidating, hostile or offensive.

 BACK TO TOP

-The University prohibits retaliation directed against a person for making a complaint or assisting or participating in the complaint process.
+The University prohibits retaliation directed against a person for making a good faith complaint under the Preventing and Addressing Discrimination and Harassment policy or this Policy or assisting or participating in the complaint process.
 Retaliation may exist even when the underlying complaint is without merit.